6.5 Creedmoor vs. 308 Winchester: Battling Long-Range Bullets

 Recoil

-When you are shooting long matches or just out on the range for an extended period of time, shoulder wear is a real problem.
-The less your rifle pounds on your shoulder, the less you will jerk the trigger during firing (this is called “recoil anticipation").
+When you’re shooting long-range matches or just out on the range for an extended period of time, shoulder wear becomes a real problem.
+Also, the less your rifle pounds your shoulder, the less you will jerk the trigger during firing (so-called “recoil anticipation").

 Barrel Life

-For all of my readers who are hunters, it’s unlikely that you will ever “shoot out” a barrel to the point where accuracy suffers.
-However, for competitive shooters or long-range target shooters using a high precision rifle, this is a real problem.
-Barrel wear typically begins at the throat of the chamber, where the bullet enters the barrel.
+If you are only a hunter and casual target shooter, then you're unlikely to ever "shoot out" a barrel to the point where its accuracy suffers.
+However, for competitive and long-range target shooters who fire high-precision rifles, barrel wear (which typically first manifests at the throat of the chamber where the bullet enters) is a real problem.

-This is one of the few shortfalls of the 6.5 Creedmoor, as a match grade Creedmoor barrel will typically only last about 2000 rounds whereas a 308 match barrel will hold true for around 5000 rounds.
-This is primarily due to similar case capacity for both cartridges.
+This is one of the 6.5 Creedmoor's few shortfalls.
+A match-grade 6.5 Creedmoor barrel will typically only last about 2,000 rounds, whereas a 308 match barrel will hold true for around 5,000 rounds.

 Hunting

-However, in the field, this is not necessarily the case.
+Not necessarily.
+In the field, this is not always the case.

-The simple truth is that you will not see any appreciable difference in wound channels between the 6.5 and the 308.
-Both the 308 Winchester and the 6.5 Creedmoor have enough kinetic energy to take down large game from whitetail deer all the way to bull elk without issue.
-That being said, the 308 Winchester does offer more varieties of ammo, including offerings with heavier bullets up to 180 grains to take on dangerous game, like black bear, without issue.
-At closer ranges below 500 yards, the 308 Winchester has more kinetic energy (ft/lbs) than the 6.5 Creedmoor.
+The 308 Winchester is available in more varieties, including offerings with heavier bullets up to 180 grains that take down dangerous game, such as black bear, without difficulty.
+At ranges below 500 yards, the 308 Winchester has higher striking energy than the 6.5 Creedmoor.
 However, I’m pretty sure the deer in your crosshairs is not going to be able to tell the sub-10% difference between the two rifle cartridges.

 One important thing to consider for both the 308 and 6.5 Creedmoor is hunting ammo availability.
 Although originally developed for competitive shooting, hunting loads like Federal Premium 6.5 Creedmoor have become commonplace on gun store shelves and in sporting goods stores across the nation.
 The 308 will generally have more hunting ammo varieties available, but 6.5 Creedmoor is getting more popular by the day and is catching up at an alarming rate.

-Another consideration when picking a round for hunting is Sectional Density (SD).
-Sectional Density is the ratio of bullet diameter compared to its mass.
-It goes without saying, that heavier bullets in any caliber are going to be longer than lighter bullets in the same caliber.
-This means that heavier bullets will have a higher SD and therefore penetrate deeper than their lighter counterparts.
+Another consideration when picking a round for hunting is sectional density (SD).
+SD is the ratio of bullet diameter compared to its mass.
+Heavier bullets of any caliber are longer than lighter bullets in the same caliber.
+That means heavier bullets have a higher SD, and therefore have the capacity for deeper penetration than their lighter counterparts.

 Make sure you are fully stocked with Hornady 6.5 Creedmoor hunting ammo for this fall and that you bring home that trophy buck that you have always wanted!

-With less recoil, lower wind drift, lower bullet drop rates, higher sectional density, and a flatter trajectory make the 6.5 Creedmoor the ideal hunting round for your new rifle next season.
+Its gentler recoil, lower susceptibility to wind drift, lower bullet drop rates, higher sectional density, and flatter trajectory make the 6.5 Creedmoor the ideal hunting round for your new rifle next season.
+(Explore our in-depth guide to the best 6.5 Creedmoor hunting ammo and find the right load for your rifle and game.)

 Accuracy

-However, with lower recoil, the 6.5 Creedmoor will give most shooters better accuracy results out of the box with 1/2 MOA and 3/4 MOA groupings being easily attainable.
+However, the 6.5 Creedmoor’s lower recoil gives most shooters better accuracy results out of the box, with 1/2 – 3/4 MOA groupings being easily attainable.

 There’s no doubt that both rounds are capable of doing very well at long range.
-Military, LE, and civilian shooters have been using 308 at longer ranges for decades; however, everyone seems to be running to the 6.5 Creedmoor and there’s a reason for that!
-When it comes to longer ranges, the 6.5 Creedmoor was specifically designed to outperform the 308, and it does so in spades.
+Military, law enforcement, and civilian shooters have used 308 at longer ranges for decades.
+But despite that, everyone seems to be running to the 6.5 Creedmoor.
+And there's a good reason for that!
+The 6.5 Creedmoor is specifically designed to outperform the 308 at longer ranges – and it does so in spades.

-Looking at the ballistics data tables below, you can clearly see that the 6.5 Creedmoor outperforms the 308 Winchester in every category past 500 yards.
-175 gr 308 Winchester loadings are typically coming close to the edge of being transonic at 1000 yards, while the 6.5 Creedmoor is still well above the supersonic FPS that is needed to maintain accuracy at that range.
+Looking at the ballistics data tables below, you can see that the 6.5 Creedmoor clearly outperforms the 308 Winchester in every category past 500 yards.
+The 308 Winchester’s 175 grain loadings typically come close to becoming subsonic at 1,000 yards, whereas the 6.5 Creedmoor is still well above the supersonic threshold at that range.
+A bullet picks up an accuracy-harming wobble as it transitions from super- to subsonic velocity (a phenomenon known as “transonic destabilization”), hence the 6.5 Creedmoor’s supremacy at longer ranges.

 Reloading

-Reloading components for both calibers are readily available and easy to find.
-Furthermore, there are no “tricks” to learn when handloading a 6.5 mm cartridge compared to a 30 caliber.
-Both the 308 Winchester and the 6.5 Creedmoor are a dream to load with a plethora of bullet and powder options to choose from to dial in your ideal handload for your favorite long distance rifle.
+Reloading components for both cartridges are readily available.
+Furthermore, there are no “tricks” to learn when handloading a 6.5mm cartridge compared to a .30 caliber.
+Both the 308 Winchester and the 6.5 Creedmoor are a pleasure to handload, with a plethora of bullet and powder options to choose from as you dial in your ideal handload for your favorite long-distance rifle.

 Ballistics Comparison: 308 vs 6.5 Creedmoor

-The proof is in the numbers and there’s no doubt that you’ll see the differences between the 308 vs 6.5 Creedmoor in these popular loadings in the ballistics tables below.
+There’s no doubt that you’ll see the differences between 308 ballistics vs. 6.5 Creedmoor ballistics in the tables below.
+The proof is in the numbers.

 6.5 Creedmoor Ballistics